 AUTO_UPDATE_STATISTICS database option is set to

 OFF, no recompilations occur based on statistics or cardinality changes, with the exception of the inserted and deleted tables that are created by DML

 INSTEAD OF triggers.
 Because these tables are created in tempdb, the recompilation of queries that access them depends on the setting of

 AUTO_UPDATE_STATISTICS in tempdb.

-Note that in SQL Server 2000, queries continue to recompile based on cardinality changes to the DML trigger inserted and deleted tables, even when this setting is
+Note that in SQL Server prior to 2005, queries continue to recompile based on cardinality changes to the DML trigger inserted and deleted tables, even when this setting is

 Parameters and Execution Plan Reuse

 The use of parameters, including parameter markers in ADO, OLE DB, and ODBC applications, can increase the reuse of execution plans.